adammounir/DIAB-NET/README.md

    - Logistic Regression
    - Decision Tree Classifier
    - Random Forest Classifier
-   - Support Vector Machine (SVM)

-   We also performed hyperparameter tuning to optimize the models.
+   I also performed hyperparameter tuning to optimize the models.

 4. **Model Evaluation**
    The models were evaluated based on the following metrics: